Advanced Weights for IXPE Polarization Analysis: Methods

-Spatial weights are important for observations of faint sources where where they help to de-weight background events.
+Spatial weights, represented by the $P_s(\bm r_i | \psi_i)$ term of Eq.~\ref{eqn:likelihood}, are important for observations of faint sources because they help to de-weight background events.
 They also correct for polarization leakage biases, as we now prove.
-Consider polarimetry extraction of a bright point source with a small or irregular region, where polarization leakage biases the naive estimator Eq.~\ref{eqn:weight-no-bg}.
-When spatial weights are included, the likelihood reduces to $L = \prod_i P(\psi_i) C_{i,s}^{-1}$ (terms that do not depend on the fit parameters are dropped), and the MLE is
+Consider polarimetry extraction of a bright point source with a small or irregular aperture, where polarization leakage pollutes the spatially unweighted estimator with additional Stokes coefficients $Q_\ell$ and $U_\ell$.
+The methods of \cite{dinsmore2024polarization} predict